Lbelus/CRM_OSINT_COURSE/OSINT_crash_course/src/OSINT_crash_course_en.md

 ## **Using OSINT as a "Poor Man's CRM": Enhancing Your CRM Skillset with Open Source Intelligence**
-### **7. Advanced Techniques: Reverse Image Search and Metadata**
-**Reverse Image Search**: Use profile pictures found online (e.g., LinkedIn) to search for related accounts and uncover additional information.

-**Exif Data**: Use tools like [Exif.tools](https://exif.tools) to extract metadata from images.
-This can reveal information such as the location where a photo was taken, which may assist in geographically targeting prospects.

----

 **Disclaimers:**
 While OSINT is a powerful tool, it's crucial to use it responsibly: